VincentDondain/xamarin-macios-wiki/iOS-Beta1/Security-iOS-Beta1.md

  /*
   * Set the minimum SSL protocol version allowed.
 Optional.
   * The default is the lower supported protocol.
-@@ -444,13 +484,13 @@
-  *
-  * This can only be called when no session is active.
-  *
-- * For TLS contexts, legal values for minVersion are :
-+ * For TLS contexts, legal values for maxVersion are :
-  *		kSSLProtocol3
-  * 		kTLSProtocol1
-  * 		kTLSProtocol11
-  * 		kTLSProtocol12
-  *
-- * For DTLS contexts, legal values for minVersion are :
-+ * For DTLS contexts, legal values for maxVersion are :
-  *      kDTLSProtocol1
-  */
- OSStatus
 @@ -719,19 +759,6 @@
  	__OSX_AVAILABLE_STARTING(__MAC_10_2, __IPHONE_5_0);